bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

    The script will most likely ask you to confirm the installation of one or two Python modules ("requests" and "imagesize"); if this happens, just type "y" and press the Enter key.

-1. Finally, the script will ask you if you want to download original-size images.
+1. Finally, the script will ask if you want to download original-size images.
 Type "y" if you want this, or "n" if not.
 Note that downloading the images can take quite a bit of time (depending on the size of your Twitter archive, and the number of images and multimedia it contains).

    As an aside, I noticed that archive parser was unable to download some images.
 I don't particularly care about this myself, but if images are crucially important to you, the "media" folder contains a download log (file "download_log.txt") with full details of the download status of each image.